ariakoehler/ariakoehler.github.io/_posts/23-03-22-dynamical-systems.md

 account for hierarchical effects.
-In the particular problem considered, there are both population effects and individual effects, which can be considered at the same time with their hierarchical structure intact.[@gelman] However, this method also requires performing MCMC, which does not always converge in easily predictable ways, and its convergence can rarely be verified.[@vehtari] Primarily for this reason, we will favor methods that do not involve performing MCMC.
+In the particular problem considered, there are both population effects and individual effects, which can be considered at the same time with their hierarchical structure intact.[^gelman] However, this method also requires performing MCMC, which does not always converge in easily predictable ways, and its convergence can rarely be verified.[^vehtari] Primarily for this reason, we will favor methods that do not involve performing MCMC.

 More recently, more methods have arisen which rely on basis function